secretsquirrel/encryptAgit/README.md

 Maybe I'll implement git history squashing/deletion in a new release.

 1. git clone your notes repo
-2. change directory to it.
+2. Change directory to it.
 3. Execute `encryptAgit.py`

 ```